nu11p01n73R/Color/README.md

 #Requirements

 The `color` is based on [Base16 shell project](https://github.com/chriskempson/base16-shell).

-Clone this project.
+Clone the project.
 Read installation steps from the github repo [here](https://github.com/chriskempson/base16-shell).

 The `~/.bashrc` changes are not required for Base16 as `color` will take care of it.